MarioCarloni/DockerExpressAPI/README.md

 # 1. Enter project folder
 cd BackEndTakeHome

-# 2. Build and tag Docker container using directory contents
+# 2. Build and run container specified from Yaml and Dockerfile
-docker build -t username/app-name .
+docker-compose up

-# 3. Run container at any specified post, exposing port 8080
+# 4. In your web-browser, navigate to http://localhost:9000/record/# where # is the row number to request

-docker run -p 9001:8080 username/app-name
+# 5. Stop the API

-# 4. In your web-browser, navigate to http://localhost:9001/record/# where # is the row number to request
+docker-compose down
 ```

 ## Architectural Decisions